 What are Solo Ads?

 Generally solo ads are used primarily to build up an email list and then sell something to that email list.
-Let me give you an example just to illustrate this better:

 - Let’s say I have a website on weight loss which collects emails and then sells people who subscribe to me weight loss products from which I make money of.